veerababuputti/Restaurant_Management_System/DEPLOYMENT.md

 ---

-If you need help, see the [GitHub Pages documentation](https://pages.github.com/).
+For more help, see the [GitHub Pages documentation](https://pages.github.com/).